 It seems to us that just about everybody loves a good robot vacuum.
-However, not everyone is willing to pay more than $500 to own one.
+However, not everyone is willing to pay more a hefty price to own one.

 Well, the good news is that there are several robot vacuums available in the market that are great for those with a tight budget.
 One of them is the iLIFE A6, which is the latest of iLIFE’s growing line of affordable yet efficient vacuum cleaners.

 - CyclonePower: The iLIFE A6 is the first robot vacuum from the company to use the second generation CyclonePower.
 CyclonePower is a three-stage cleaning system that makes use of several components of the iLIFE A6, such as the second generation motor, Bladeaway spiral brush, Roadrover wheels, Max Mode, and Dust Box.

 - Suction: The motor has side brushes that sweep dirt, debris, and dust into the robot vacuum’s path to make it easier to catch and suction.
 The Bladeaway spiral brush can clean hard-to-clean dirt and the iLIFE A6’s amazing suction power will take care of the rest.

 - Mobility: If you are cleaning carpets or rugs, you can get 10 times the normal air power to make it easier to dislodge dirt hiding in your carpet.
 Meanwhile, the Roadrover wheels make the iLIFE A6 much more mobile and can easily avoid the obstacles that it encounters.